Ravensburg State Park

 The 215,000-acre Tiadaghton State Forest nearly surrounds Ravensburg State Park’s 78 acres.
 The state forest has hunting, fishing and wildlife watching.
 A short drive away is Bald Eagle State Forest and the Mt.
 Logan and Rosecrans Bog natural areas.

 Picnicking: Within the three picnic areas are picnic tables, picnic pavilions, charcoal grills, a playfield, a playground and horseshoe pits.
 Most picnic tables are shaded.
-Four picnic pavilions may be reserved up to 11 months in advance for a fee.
+Two picnic pavilions may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.
 Call toll-free 888-PA-PARKS for reservations.

 Make a reservation.